gac2117/gac2117.github.io/_posts/2019-04-16-notes_on_how_to_use_git.markdown

 * Then move into the directory by typing `cd my-project` in the terminal
 * Initialize the directory by typing `git init`.
 Only type `git init` within the directory you want `git` to track

-* Check the status of the repository by typing `git status` to see what changes have been made
 * Create a README file by typing `touch README.md` within the directory
 * Get a list of all the files in the directory by typing `ls`

+* Check the status of the repository by typing `git status` to see what changes have been made
 * Add files to the `git` repository by typing `git add <filename>` or add all the files by typing `git add .`
 * Commit the changes by typing `git commit -m 'message about the commit'`.
 Make sure the commit message is informative and specific.
+* Push the local commited work to the repo by typing `git push`

 * Make a local copy of a repo from Github by typing `git clone <URL>`.
 Get the URL by going to the repository on Github and clicking the "Clone or download" green button.
 Use SSH as the URL type.